mmaeke/Metagenomics_Tutorial/README.md

 6. Per sequence GC content is plotting the distribution of GC contents across all sequences.
 Smooth peek with one or two spikes coming out stands for a contamination in your library.

-7. Per base N content shows you if there are uncalled bases in your library
+7. Per base N content shows you if there are uncalled bases in your library.

 8. Length distribution gives you information if all your sequences are the same length.